Axios Security Group and Independent Security Advisors Announce Strategic Partnership to Elevate Executive Protection

 “Executive protection is not just about guarding individuals; it’s about understanding the intricacies of modern threats and being prepared,” said Matthew Parker, founder of Independent Security Advisors.
 “By partnering with Axios Security Group, we can ensure that our training is not only top-tier but also directly aligned with real-world applications in the field.”

-The partnership is set to officially launch with an inaugural training event in late January 2025, bringing together top professionals from both organizations.
+The partnership is set to officially launch the month of February, bringing together top professionals from both organizations.
 Together, Axios Security Group and Independent Security Advisors are committed to reshaping the landscape of executive protection and ensuring the highest levels of safety and security for clients.

 For more information about the partnership and upcoming events, please visit www.axiossecuritygroup.com or www.eptraining.us.